tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 - rewrite of #113/#129 group-level summation of the books in that group making it several orders of magnitude faster.
 - #125 allow grouping by "original language"
+- #120 improvements to scrolling to the correct book

 FIXES: